Urban & Community Forestry Program

 The Washington State Urban and Community Forestry (UCF) Program provides technical, educational and financial assistance to Washington’s cities and towns, counties, non-profit organizations, and associations.
 Learn more!

 The deadline to apply is December 19th, 2014.
-Once again, we will be offering three types of grants:
+We will be offering three types of grants:

 Community Forestry Assistance (CFA) Grants